eCubed/DevNotes/01-user-secrets.md

 * Form Labels and prompt text
 * Short messages that will appear on more than one page

-Note: The following is for a machine that has the Asp.NET Core 2.1 SDK installed.
-We are not sure if we have access to certain files saved outside our projects from inside VS.
+Note: The following is for a machine that has Asp.NET Core 2.O SDK or above installed.

 ## Creation of the Secret Configuration POCO